jhaning/ml-training-titanic/README.md

 ### Run

-This notebook is intended to be run from an AI Platform Notebook on the Intelligence Platform.
-If your team has not been onboarded to the Intelligence Platform please see the [Onboarding Confluence Page](https://confluence.cardinalhealth.com/display/CAHEA/Intelligence+Platform+Onboarding)
+This notebook is intended to be run from an AI Platform Notebook on the Impower.ai Skynet GCP Project.

 ### Install